-Here is how I have approached these kinds of issues, because police officer is just one of so many questions that arise if you want to be a godly man or woman and walk in paths of relationships with the opposite sex that are pleasing to the Lord.
-And I have tried to wrestle with the Scriptures which is, I hope and pray, my final authority in these matters.
-And I have come up with a general definition of what I think the heart of mature manhood and the heart of mature womanhood are.
-And then I have argued these and spelled them out in a little book called What’s the Difference?
-And these are really foundational for me and they helped me answer a lot of questions.
+I love Beth’s spirit and I hope I can be of help without telling her what she should do.
+Here’s how I’ve approached these kinds of issues, because the question of becoming a police officer is just one of so many questions that arise if you want to be a godly man or woman and walk in paths of relationships with the opposite sex that are pleasing to the Lord.
+I’ve tried to wrestle with the scriptures, which is, I hope and pray, my final authority in these matters, and I’ve come up with a general definition of what I think the heart of mature manhood and the heart of mature womanhood are.
+I’ve argued these and spelled them out in a little book called What’s the Difference?
+These are really foundational for me, and they help me answer a lot of questions.

-Let me give you the definitions and then try to show how they apply to this question.
+Let me give you the definitions and then try to show how they apply to this.
 At the heart of mature manhood is a sense of benevolent responsibility to lead, provide for, and protect women in ways appropriate to a man’s differing relationships.
-The postman won’t relate to the lady at the door the way a husband will, but he will be a man.
+The postman won’t relate to the lady at the door the way the husband will, but he will be a man.

-So instead of a list of whether policeman is on the man job or the woman job list, instead of a list, I have tried to provide guidelines for men and women who sincerely want to be submissive to the Bible.
-And that really is the key.
-If a person approaches this question and just says, “I am going to do what I want to do,” then I don’t have much to say to them on this score.
-But if the aim really is, “Does the Bible have something to say here at the root level of my manhood and my womanhood that would affect the kind of work I do in relationship to the opposite sex?” then I want to submit to that and go for it, because that would be God’s best for me.
+So instead of a list of whether policeman is on the “man job” or the “woman job” list, I’ve tried to provide guidelines for men and women who sincerely want to be submissive to the Bible.
+And that really is the key: If a person approaches this and just says, “I’m going to do what I want to do,” then I don’t have much to say to them on this score.
+But if the aim really is: Does the Bible have something to say here at the root level of my manhood and my womanhood that would affect the kind of work I do in relationship to the opposite sex?
+Then I want to submit to that and go for it because that would be God’s best for me.

-And here’s my conviction: to the degree that a woman’s influence over a man, guidance of a man, leadership of a man, is personal and a directive, it will generally offend a man’s good, God-given sense of responsibility and leadership, and thus controvert God’s created order.
-To an extent, a woman’s leadership or influence may be personal and non-directive or directive and non-personal.
+And here’s my conviction: to the degree that a woman’s influence over a man — guidance of man, leadership of man — is personal and directive, it will generally offend a man’s good, God-given sense of responsibility and leadership, and thus controvert God’s created order.
+To an extent, a woman’s leadership or influence may be personal and non-directive, or directive and non-personal.
 I don’t think those would necessarily push the limits of what is appropriate.

-That is my general paradigm of guidance.
-And you can see how flexible it is and how imprecise it is.
-So let me give some examples.
-A woman who is a civil engineer may design a traffic pattern in a city so that she is deciding which streets are one-way and, therefore, she is influencing, indeed controlling, in one sense, all the male drivers all day long.
-But this influence is so non-personal that it seems to me the feminine masculine dynamic is utterly negligible in this kind of relationship.
+That’s my general paradigm of guidance, and you can see how flexible it is, how imprecise it is, so let me give some examples.
+A woman who is a civil engineer might design a traffic pattern in a city so that she’s deciding which streets are one-way, and therefore she is influencing, indeed controlling in one sense, all the male drivers all day long.
+But this influence is so non-personal that it seems to me that the feminine/masculine dynamic is utterly negligible in this kind of relationship.

-On the other hand, some influence is very directive and some is non-directive.
-For example, a drill sergeant might epitomize directive influence over the privates in the platoon.
-And it would be hard for me to see how a woman could be a drill sergeant — hut two, right face, left face, keep your mouth shut, private — over men without violating their sense of manhood and her sense of womanhood.
+On the other hand, some influence is very directive, and some is non-directive.
+For example, a drill sergeant might epitomize directive influence over the privates in the platoon, and it would be hard for me to see how a woman could be a drill sergeant — “hut two, right face, left face, keep your mouth shut, private” — over men without violating their sense of manhood and her sense of womanhood.

-So if you combine those two continuums that I just mentioned, I would say it like this: If a woman’s job involves a good deal of directives toward men, they will need to be non-personal in general, or men and women won’t flourish in the long run in that relationship without compromising profound biblical and psychological issues.
+So if you combine those two continuums that I just mentioned, I would say it like this: if a woman’s job involves a good deal of directives toward men, they’ll need, in general I think, to be non-personal, or men and women won’t flourish, I don’t think, in the long run in that relationship without compromising profound biblical and psychological issues.

-My own view is that there are some roles in society that will strain godly manhood and womanhood to the breaking point.
-But I leave women and men in those roles to sort that out.
-I have never tried to make that list.
+My own view is that there are some roles in society that will strain godly manhood and womanhood to the breaking point, but I leave women and men in those roles to sort that out.
+I’ve never tried to make that list.
 So the key is: Do they deeply want to shape their whole lives by Scripture?
 And we may come to different views on some roles, but that submission to Scripture is a great common ground.